 The study participants Norton and Gino worked with lost loved ones to death and to relationships that ended.
 They found novel ways of coping with their losses:

-- One woman who lost her husband washes his car every week even though she never drives it.
-She washes it because he washed it every week.
+- One woman who lost her partner washes their car every week even though she never drives it.
+She washes it because they washed it every week.

 - One man continues going to the same hair salon for a haircut on the first Saturday of every month because that’s what he and his wife used to do.